 Understanding the Basics of Facebook Live

-As the name suggests, users tap the live stream icon to broadcast an event live from your smartphone on Facebook.
+As the name suggests, users tap the live stream icon to broadcast an event live from their smartphone on Facebook.
 You also have the option of typing in a description of the broadcast.
 Any followers of your business can view the event.
 An excellent feature of Facebook Live is that once you have completed the live stream, you can tap “finish” on the video and it will be uploaded as a permanent feature on your timeline.

 Now, let’s get into the different ways that Facebook Live marketing can help your business.